 The project baseline is an estimate of the emissions that would have occurred had a project activity not been implemented.

 Baseline emissions are calculated for the herd each year and are essential for calculating the projects abatement.
-Use the Herd Management Calculator to work out your projects baseline.

 Record-keeping requirements